 The charade continues; here three geologists with PhDs pretend like they do not understand how rock formations cut through the landscape.
 This is remarkable for three reasons:

-1) They are ignoring the principle of lateral continuity.
+1) They are ignoring one of the foundations of geology; the principle of lateral continuity.
 See https://en.wikipedia.org/wiki/Principle_of_lateral_continuity

 2) They are effectively suggesting that because we cannot see the fossil bed beneath the grass that it does not have to be there.
 Strictly speaking, this is true.
 But, it is highly unlikely that an approximately 24.5 meter thick fossil bed does not continue beyond the SSSI area (the same goes for a 10m fossil bed).
 To put it into perspective, the fence bordering the SSSI is around 30 to 40 meters away from the exposures.
 This is the case on both sides of the valley.
 For the fossil bed to discontinue beyond the SSSI it would require that it is faulted upward and eroded away before it reaches the fence, which then needs to happen on both sides of the valley.
+It would also be necessary that the fossil bed does not continue beneath the younger rocks in the region, as this is the oldest part of the sequence.
 The possibility for this to happen is remote, which means that they are reaching for improbabilities.

 This is nonsense.
 They are pretending like we provided “a substantial amount of additional information“.
 However, nothing we provided was not already present in the NMS report.
 This ranges from statistics about the thickness of the fossil beds to photographs of the exposures.

 This statement is astonishing.
 Birk Knowes is a finite resource?
 A bucket of pebbles, Mount Everest, and even our planet are also finite resources.
-This statement is coming from three geologists who each have a PhD.
+This statement is coming from three geologists who are supposed to have a PhD.

 This statement is remarkable because it fails to criticise the NMS report about its most obvious flaw.
-It is inexcusable that this information was absent from the NMS report, as it would have helped to show how much fossil bed is present at Birk Knowes.
+If the NMS survey had done its job then this information would have been available.

 Why was this flaw was not highlighted by the SNH investigation team?
-The answer is pretty simple; it was Colin MacFadyen who was responsible for overseeing the creation of the NMS report.
-As such, he is hardly going to criticise himself, nor are Fraser or Larwood going to embarrass their friend/colleague/associte.
-It seems that being a judge at your own trial has its advantages.
+Colin MacFadyen was responsible for overseeing the creation of the NMS report.
+As such, he is hardly going to criticise himself, nor would it be likely that Fraser or Larwood are going to embarrass their friend/colleague/associate.
+It seems that being a judge at your own trial has its advantages…

 This is another statement that defies belief.
 Are they dim, or do they think we are?

-Why could they have ignored our offer of a tour?
-If we had given them a tour of the site it would no longer be possible to maintain the “almost totally removed” or “limited resource” narratives, which would be an unfavourable outcome for the person who made these falsifications: SNH geologist Colin MacFadyen.
-It is therefore unsurprising that our offer was ignored.
+Why could they have ignored our offer for a tour?
+If we had given them a tour it would no longer be possible to maintain the “almost totally removed” or “limited in extent” narratives, which would undermine Colin MacFadyen.
+It is therefore quite unsurprising that our offer was ignored.

-This is another part dedicated to supporting SNH geologist Colin MacFadyen’s falsification of the NMS report.
+This is another part dedicated to supporting Colin MacFadyen’s falsification of the NMS report.
 We have two remarks about this:

 1) They write this yet refrain from providing evidence to support it.
 Earlier on they were all too keen to (mis)use a citation from the NMS report.
 If the NMS report contained anything they could use to support the “very limited” view, thereby clearing MacFadyen of wrongdoing, then now would be the time to use it.
-The reason they do not provide a source is because the NMS report does not contain a shred of evidence to support their notion of a very limited fossil bed.
+The reason they do not provide a source is because the NMS report does not contain any evidence to support the notion of a very limited fossil bed.

 2) When they say “All the evidence does suggest that it is very limited,…“, it is evident it escaped their attention that according to the logs of the NMS report the fossil bed is around 24.5 meters thick (or 10m if they wish to use the outdated figure; which is still enormous).
 Furthermore, two exposures are also 25-30 meters wide each, and the distance between the furthest points of exposure is around 110 meters.